tsjohns9/axway-open-docs/content/en/docs/central/mesh_management/deploy-your-agents-with-the-amplify-cli.md

 ### Provide certificate

-To provide your own certificate:

 1. Select `Provide certificate`.

 2. Press `enter`.

-    The next prompt asks for the file path to the private key.
-The path is relative to the directory where you invoked the Amplify CLI command from.
+3. Provide the path for both the private key and the certificate.
+Note that the path is relative to the directory where you invoked the Amplify CLI command from.
 If your certificate and key are stored in another directory from where you are running the CLI, then you must provide the full path to the files.

-3. Provide the path for both the private key and the certificate.
-After that, the CLI will create the secret in the `istio-system` namespace.

     ```bash
     Enter the name of the secret to store the Istio gateway certificate: gateway-cert